borball/ocp-cluster-scaling/README.md

 - Monitoring OpenShift to roll out the cluster operators and platform components to the new node.

-Following is an execution sample:
+Following are some execution logs:

 - [Replace a healthy master](samples/replace-healthy-master.md)
 - [Replace a unhealthy master](samples/replace-unhealthy-master.md)